Spring salad with edible flowers and dandelions greens is a quick, healthy, and delicious way to fully enjoy the colorful flowers of spring!

-Spring, one of my favorite times of year!
-This is the time for renewal, opening all the windows in the house and letting everything air out from the long closed up winter days.
+Spring, is one of my favorite times of the year!
+This is the time for renewal, opening all the windows in the house and letting everything air out from the long closed-up winter days.
 The birds are singing, the flowers are coming into blossom and the trees are sprouting their leaves to soak up the sunshine.
 It’s a rebirth!

 This salad comes as a perfect way to add some of your favorite spring blossoms into a meal for an even more enjoyable way to celebrate the flowers of spring.
 Edible flowers add wonderful fragrance and color.
 Use whatever flower is available to you.
 I have used wisteria here but if you don’t have a wisteria, you can just as easily add some bougainvillea petals, rose petals or pansies.

 Here is a list of edible flowers for you to glance at when you can.
 Wisteria and bougainvillea are not on the list but they are edible (I did my homework before eating them.).
 I also added some of my bougainvillea petals (stamen and pistols removed), before eating this salad.

 This spring salad with edible flowers was a lovely dish and I will most definitely be having it again!
 You can find the original recipe here: Edible & Medicinal Flowers.
 I wasn’t sure at first but when everything is together and you take your first bite, you’ll discover that these ingredients all come together with great flavor and an exotic appeal.
 It’s a casual and lively salad, and a great way to bring in the spring!